mrhaffner/trie/README.md

 ## The Trie Project

-Exploring and optimizing search suggestions with Trie (Prefix Tree)
+Implementing autocomplete and optimizing search suggestions with Trie (Prefix Tree)

 Version 3.1.0 is live: